ThreeMammals/Ocelot/docs/features/metadata.rst

 Metadata
 ========

-  Feature of: :doc:`../features/configuration`
+  Feature of: :doc:`../features/configuration` [#f1]_

 Ocelot provides various features such as routing, authentication, caching, load balancing, and more.
 However, some users may encounter situations where Ocelot does not meet their specific needs or they want to customize its behavior.
-In such cases, Ocelot allows users to add metadata to the route configuration.
+In such cases, Ocelot allows users to add *metadata* to the route configuration.
 This property can store any arbitrary data that users can access in middlewares or delegating handlers.

 Schema
 ------

-As you may already know from the :doc:`../features/configuration` chapter and the :ref:`config-route-metadata` section, the route metadata schema is quite simple which is JSON dictionary:
+As you may already know from the :doc:`../features/configuration` chapter and the :ref:`config-route-metadata` section, the route *metadata* schema is quite simple which is JSON dictionary:

 .. code-block:: json